 In the early 20th century Hellens was rented for ten years to Ursula and Alex Whaley.
 Ursual was sister to Lascelles Abercrombie who founded the Dymock Poets.
 More information on the Dymock Poets can be found on the Dymock Village website.

 The house then passed to Lady Helena Gleichen, queen Victoria’s great-niece, and sister to Dr Axel Munthe’s portrait painter, and thereafter to her cousin Hilda Pennington-Mellor.
 Hilda was also related to the Cookes, the Walwyns, and to the Dukes of Wharton.
 She and her son Malcolm Munthe created the charitable trust which runs Hellens today.

-NADFAS are currently working on hand-embroidered Crewel worked curtains to replace the existing threadbare brocades in the Music Room.
-Designs have been drawn up and advanced sewing lessons are underway.
-It is expected that four to five hundred hours work is required to complete the job!
+NADFAS have completed beautiful, hand-embroidered Crewel worked curtains to replace the existing threadbare brocades in the Music Room.
+Designs were drawn up and advanced sewing lessons given.
+It took five hundred hours to complete the job!

 The Ladies are now working on seat covers for the dining chairs.
 What would we do without them?